 Noble Energy’s stock performance

-YoY (year-over-year), NBL has fallen ~3.0%.
+However, Noble Energy rose ~34% YoY (year-over-year).
 In this part of the series, we’ll analyze Noble Energy’s stock performance with respect to movements in the broader industry and the broader market.

 What drove Noble Energy’s performance?

-As you can see in the above graph, Noble Energy’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (OIL) and natural gas prices (UNG).
-These have also been driving the broader industry ETF, the Energy Select Sector SPDR ETF (XLE).
+As you can see in the above graph, Noble Energy’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (UCO) and natural gas prices (UGAZ).
+Prices have also been driving the broader industry ETF, the Energy Select Sector SPDR ETF (XLE).

-From October 19 to November 2, 2016, Noble Energy stock was mostly underperforming XLE.
-But toward the end of the period, Noble ended up with higher returns than XLE.
-NBL stock rose ~2.6% during the period, while XLE fell ~4.0%.
+From January 30, 2017, to February 13, 2017, Noble Energy stock was mostly underperforming XLE.
+Toward the end of the period, Noble had lower returns than XLE.
+Noble Energy stock fell ~2.7% during the period, while XLE rose ~0.5%.

-NBL also outperformed the SPDR S&P 500 ETF (SPY), which fell 2.0% during the two-week period.
+Noble Energy also underperformed the SPDR S&P 500 ETF (SPY) (SPX-INDEX).
+SPY rose 2.3% during the two-week period.

-Read the first part of this series to learn more about Noble Energy’s 3Q16 performance.
+Read Part 1 in this series to learn more about Noble Energy’s 4Q16 performance.